 The Bar Society has also recently turned its focus to diversity, setting out to prove that there is no 'bar to the Bar'.
-In the 2017/18 academic year, Diversity Week is being expanded to Diversity Fortnight, and we are once again running an Advocacy Scholar Scheme which has a funded prize of a trip to a qualifying dinner at one of the four Inns, Middle Temple.
+In the 2017/18 academic year, Diversity Week was expanded into Diversity Fortnight, and in 2018/19 we are once again running an Advocacy Scholar Scheme which has a funded prize of a trip to a qualifying dinner at one of the four Inns, Middle Temple.
 Additionally, we have introduced a non-law representative to ensure that all students are aware of the opportunities the Bar, and Bar Society, can afford to them.

 Whether you are interested in becoming a barrister, hoping to secure a training contract, or just curious about what exactly it is that people with wigs do, we are here to help.
 Join today for just £10, or £25 for three years (save yourself a fiver!) - open to students from all academic disciplines.

 For updates, join our Facebook page which can be found at - www.facebook.com/groups/BristolBarSociety.
 We can be reached by email at email@example.com.

 Vice-President: Tien Tonnu

 Prior to signing up to a Club or Society speak to the Committee to find out what your membership includes and if there are any further expenses throughout the year.

 All Club or Society members can expect to receive: